igorbljahhin/mid-rest-java-demo/README.md

 After that you should be able to log in and sign (resulting signature is not legally valid) using your own phone number and national id code.

+## Building a real-life application

+For real-life use case you need to change in class `MobileIdSignatureServiceImpl` in method `sendSignatureRequest`

+the following line (constructor parameter needs to be PROD):

+        Configuration configuration = new Configuration(Configuration.Mode.PROD);